Priberam/SummEBR/README.md

 Training the EBR model involves the following steps:

-1. Sampling candidates from an abstractive summarization model (BART or PEGASUS):
+1. Sampling candidates from an abstractive summarization model (BART or PEGASUS).

 2. Scoring and ranking candidates according to the desired metric.